 - Families: reconciliation of personal, work and family life, health and care

 - Work and Employment.
 Women entrepreneurs and wage discrimination

 Capitolina Diaz, Free to Choose scientific supervisor, Anna Giulia Ingellis, Free to Choose project manager , and Marcela Jabbaz, researcher (all three are from the University of Valencia) held the two following lectures:

 - Gender Gap and young people, from education to work: a comparison among the Southern European countries within the thematic group 6;

 - Self-image and choice in transition to employment: A study on young people from five European countries within the thematic group 3.

-The lectures were a great opportunity to present the first batch of evidence coming from the sociological research that Free to Choose is carrying out and to explain the effect that gender stereotypes have in the lives of young people transitioning from secondary to tertiary education, and from tertiary education to the workplace.
+The lectures were a great opportunity to present the first batch of evidence coming from the sociological research that Free to Choose is carrying out.
+They also explain the effect that gender stereotypes have on the lives of young people who are transitioning from secondary to tertiary education, and from tertiary education to the workplace.